 - Lag Cancel: Certain special moves can be cancelled with the IV series' ubiquitous Focus Attacks, these then can be cancelled by dashing forward or backwards at the cost of some meter.
 These "Focus Attack Dash Cancels" are an important part of high level play.

-- Never Trust a Trailer: The Super Street Fighter IV trailers imply that the majority of new characters will have fast-paced techno remixes of their theme songs, especially for the Final Fight and 3rd Strike characters...
+- The Super Street Fighter IV trailers implied that the majority of new characters would have fast-paced techno remixes of their theme songs, especially for the Final Fight and Third Strike characters.

 - The trailers and the videos showing all of the cast's Ultras could fall under this.
 The Ultra videos implied that all the fighters would be getting a new rival in Super.
 When the game came out, only a select few (Ryu, Chun-Li, Guile, Cammy, C. Viper, and Seth) received a second Rival Battle, and some of ones shown in the trailers ended up in different locales.